-Pseudococcus comstocki was included and/or assessed in the existing import policy for pears from China (AQIS 1998b; Biosecurity Australia 2005a), Fuji apples from Japan (AQIS 1998a), pears from Korea (AQIS 1999) and unshu mandarins from Japan (Biosecurity Australia 2009b).
+Pseudococcus comstocki was included and/or assessed in the existing import policy for pears from China (AQIS 1998b; Biosecurity Australia 2005a), Fuji apples from Japan (AQIS 1998a), pears from Korea (AQIS 1999), unshu mandarins from Japan (Biosecurity Australia 2009b) and apples from China (Biosecurity Australia 2010b).

-Pseudococcus maritimus was included and/or assessed in the existing import policy for table grapes from California (AQIS 2000) and table grapes from Chile (Biosecurity Australia 2005d).
+Pseudococcus maritimus was included and/or assessed in the existing import policy for table grapes from California (AQIS 2000) and table grapes from Chile (Biosecurity Australia 2005c).